 Euromonitor International and SustainAbility are collaborating to develop the Index through a work process that includes research, global stakeholder engagement and listening seminars, Index development, data analysis, and independent expert oversight.
 Their progress will be communicated in an open and transparent manner at critical milestones leading up to the release of the initial Tobacco Transformation Index in September 2020, with regular updates thereafter.

-To aid the design of the Index, we have received inputs from key multidisciplinary stakeholder groups through a series of listening seminars and consultations in multiple countries.
+To aid the design of the Index, we received inputs from key multidisciplinary stakeholder groups through a series of listening seminars and consultations in multiple countries.
 The purpose of these meetings was to explore and strengthen the Index’s theory of change, identify and prioritize specific topics the Index should address, and inform the measures necessary to ensure the research process and outputs of the Index are objective, credible, and effective.

-Since May 2019, the Tobacco Transformation Index consultation sessions have taken place in multiple locations.
+Since May 2019, the Tobacco Transformation Index consultation sessions were conducted in multiple locations.
 The meetings brought together representatives from academia, the investor community, consulting, nongovernmental organizations, and tobacco and agriculture associations.
 The dialogues illuminated a broad range of perspectives.
 In line with the Foundation’s commitment to openness and transparency, an interim report summarizing common key discussion points and recommendations about the Index process and content has been compiled.
 A complete summary report will be published following the conclusion of the dialogue sessions.

 For more information on the Tobacco Transformation Index, see Frequently Asked Questions (FAQs).